pabsantos/tama_project/slides.typ

 == Conclusion

-- Edges in the lower ranges of EBC presented higher values of normalized population
+- Topological vulnerability does not show a clear relationship with population distribution across most of the network.

+- Some critical locations regarding exposure (population) and cause (flooding) were detected.

-- Parts of the network are more vulnerable regarding topology and flood events, impacting overall performance
+- Parts of the network are more vulnerable regarding topology and flood events, impacting overall performance.

 - Next steps: vulnerability index, new exposure data (traffic flow), weighted graph analysis by population, flow and physical distance